-To avoid triggering eligibility for relocation benefits at this time, the Notice to Owner should advise all occupants not to move.
-The Notice only informs the property owner of the grantee's initial interest in acquiring their property, but it is not a commitment to provide relocation benefits at this point.
+Attachment 9-6: "When a Public Agency Acquires Your Property" brochure To avoid triggering eligibility for relocation benefits at this time, the Notice to Owner should advise all occupants not to move.
+The Notice only informs the property owner of the Subrecipient's initial interest in acquiring their property, but it is not a commitment to provide relocation benefits at this point.
 The following chapter deals with relocation and covers this Notice in detail.